 The South Gallery

-Initially the South Gallery was an open courtyard during the reign of Yusuf I. his son however put up a wall and made the courtyard an enclosed space.
+Initially the South Gallery was an open courtyard during the reign of Yusuf I. His son however, put up a wall and made the courtyard an enclosed space.
 The central arch of the gallery is higher than the arches next to it.
-The inscriptions in the gesso and wood are praise to God.
-Some inscriptions however are directed at
+The inscriptions in the plaster and wood are praise to God.
+Some inscriptions however are directed at the sultan.

 Above the gallery is a long room with seven windows facing the courtyard.
 The room was used by ladies who could keep an eye on visitors entering the courtyard without being seen themselves.

 The North gallery is very similar as the gallery on the South side.
 In fact, many of the epigraphs in the South gallery were copied from the North gallery.
 The North gallery features a poem by Ibn Zamrak which says:

 “You conquered Algeciras with the might of your sword, opening a secret doorway to our victory”.

 The coffered ceiling of the gallery was destroyed in a fire in 1890.
 When restoring the ceiling they used a lot of the burned parts which gives a remarkable design on the ceiling as it is today.

 The ceiling of the Hall of the Boat was destroyed by the fire in 1890 as well.
 Restoration of the ceiling was finished by 1965.
 The Hall of the Boat is an anteroom of the Throne room next door.
 It’s believed that the name of the room comes from the inscriptions which can be found throughout the room which say: “Baraka”, “A blessing on you”.
 The ceiling of the Hall looks like a boat which is upside down.
 It might well have been that this visual display gave the name to the Hall of the Boat.

 Old writings suggest that the sculpted marble niches on the side of the Hall were used to keep water, perfume or vases of flowers as sign of hospitality.